zchean1216/Basic-User-Profile/README.md

-# Teamable - User Profile Management Website
+# User Profile Management Website

 ## Project Overview

-Teamable is a user profile management website built with Vue.js and Express.
+This is a user profile management website built with Vue.js and Express.
 Users can save and update their personal information through a user-friendly interface.
 The application is designed for easy deployment and maintenance, utilizing modern web development practices.

 ## Project Objectives